-- 3.17 The College is required to notify the student in writing of its intention to report the student for a breach of satisfactory academic progress requirements or inability to complete within the expected duration.
+- 3.16 For students completing Victorian Certificate of Education (VCE) or the Victorian Certificate of Education Vocational Major (VCE VM) courses, unsatisfactory course progress and inability to complete within the expected duration occurs when the student will not satisfy the course requirements by the end of Year 12. - 3.17 The College is required to notify the student in writing of its intention to report the student for a breach of satisfactory academic progress requirements or inability to complete within the expected duration.
 The student will also be notified in writing that he or she may appeal the intention to report within 20 working days of the notification.
 Parents/guardians of students under 18 year of age will be informed. - 3.18 At all stages of the above-mentioned monitoring process, the impact of any decision relating to the implementation of intervention strategies on the expected course duration for a student will be examined. - 3.19 Study duration will only be extended where it is clear that the course cannot be completed in the expected duration as specified on the Confirmation of Enrolment (CoE) as a result of: - compassionate or compelling circumstances; - the implementation of the intervention strategy for students who are at risk of not meeting satisfactory course progress, including academic counselling or remedial programs; or - an approved deferral or suspension of study as set out in the Refusal, Deferral, Suspension and Cancellation of Student Enrolment Policy and Procedure. - 3.20 The College will only report unsatisfactory course progress in PRISMS in accordance with section 19(2) of the ESOS Act if: - the internal and external complaints processes have been completed and the decision or recommendation supports Ozford, or - the student has chosen not to access the internal complaints and appeals process within the 20 working day period, or - the student has chosen not to access the external complaints and appeals process, or - the student withdraws from the internal or external appeals processes by notifying the College in writing. - 3.21 The College will report the change to the overseas student's enrolment under section 19 of the ESOS Act as set out in the Refusal, Deferral, Suspension and Cancellation of Student Enrolment Policy and Procedure.